Immobility – It’s a Big Deal for Lots of Reasons

 Immobility refers to a complete or partial inability to change positions or move from one place to another.
-The underlying issue may be short-term such as having a sprained ankle, or long-term as in the case of my husband, who has multiple sclerosis.
+The underlying issue may be short-term such as having a sprained ankle, or long-term, as in my husband’s case, who has multiple sclerosis.

 Our organs function best when they are active.
 They get more oxygen, nutrition, glucose, and everything else it needs as blood circulates.
 During inactivity, blood delivery slows down.
 As a result, organs receive smaller amounts of glucose, oxygen, and nutrition.

-Since long-term movement disorders tend to get worse over time due to this ongoing trend, those who have chronic conditions purchase many different types of mobility assistive devices.
+Since long-term movement disorders tend to worsen over time due to this ongoing trend, those who have chronic conditions purchase many different mobility assistive devices.
 The discarded devices become a reminder of life changes as they sit in crowded storage rooms awaiting donation to someone else.

 Why is Immobility (Not Being Able to Move) a Problem?

 Each major system in our bodies works better when we are mobile.
-As each system becomes impaired by the effects of immobility, the decrease in how well it functions impacts the ability of the other organs to do their job too.
+As each system becomes impaired by the effects of immobility, the decrease in how well it functions impacts the other organs’ ability to do their job.
 Therefore, immobility has both a singular and cumulative effect making the effect particularly troublesome.

 What can be Done to Help Decrease the effects of immobility?